RubixML/ML/README.md

 | k | 5 | int | The number of neighboring training samples to consider when making a prediction. |
 | kernel | Euclidean | object | The distance metric used to measure the distance between two sample points. |

+It is important to understand the effect that each parameter has on the performance of the Estimator since different settings can often lead to different results.

-The K Nearest Neighbors algorithm works by comparing the "distance" between a given sample and each of the training samples.
-It will then use the K nearest samples to base its prediction on.
+The K Nearest Neighbors algorithm works by comparing the "*distance*" between a sample and each of the points from the training set.
+It will then use the K nearest points to base its prediction on.
 For example, if the 5 closest neighbors to a sample are 4 married and 1 divorced, the algorithm will output a prediction of married with a probability of 0.80.

-It is important to understand the effect that each parameter has on the performance of the particular Estimator as different values can often lead to drastically different results.

 To create a K Nearest Neighbors Classifier instance:
 ```php